pssvlng/passivlingo-dictionary/README.md

 # passivlingo-dictionary
-Python library for accessing own and nltk wordnet ontologies
+Python library for accessing NLTK and OWN wordnet ontologies